jonhilgart22/advanced_stats/README.md

 This course is an "active" learning environment.
 You'll learn through doing.
 The focus will be applying concepts through hand calculations and programming.

 Before class you will complete preparation materials (e.g., watch videos and read book chapters / blogs).
 All preparation materials should be covered prior to the start of each class session.
 They are __always required__ unless explicitly labeled as optional.
-These materials will be the resource for factual knowledge.
+These materials are the resources for factual knowledge.
 I (Brian) will not be delivering traditional lectures.
 You are expected to be familiar with the basic concepts and technical jargon before the start of class.

 In-class time is precious - We'll reserve it for discussion, presenting complex material, answering questions, and working on exercises.